Flagsmith/flagsmith-docs/docs/deployment/overview.md

 [https://flagsmith.com/](https://flagsmith.com/) right now.
 We have [paid plans with pricing to suit both startups and enterprise customers alike](https://flagsmith.com/pricing).

+## Self Hosting Overview

+You will need to run through the following steps to get set up:

+1. Create a Postgres database to store the Flagsmith data.
+2. Deploy the API and set up DNS for it.
+3. Deploy the Front End Dashboard and set up DNS for it.
+Point the Dashboard to the API using the relevant Environment Variables.
+4. Create a new Organisation, Project, Environment and Flags via the Dashboard.
+5. When using our SDKs, you will need to override the API URL that they point to, otherwise they will default to connect to our paid-for API at `https://api.flagsmith.com/api/v1`.
+See the SDK documentation for the library you are using.

 ## Deployment Options

 We recommend running Flagsmith with Docker.
 We have options to run within Docker, Kubernetes or RedHat OpenShift.